 Enrollment Rules & Waiting Periods

 The majority of companies have enrollment rules about what age they will accept your dog and when they can begin new coverage.
 Some only offer coverage starting at eight-week-old puppies, while some don’t allow new signups for ages 14 years or older.
 So be sure to check out the enrollment rules.

 Most insurance companies also have something called a “waiting period.”
 The waiting period is the time you have to wait between signup and when your dog is covered, and every company has different waiting periods.
 Implementing a waiting period prevents owners from taking out policies only when needed.
 For accidents, the typical waiting period is several days.
 And for illnesses, it is usually longer, ranging from days to months depending on the condition and the provider.

 Types Of Coverage & Premiums

-There are three main types of coverage to choose from:
+There are two main types of coverage to choose from:

 - Accident-only – This type of coverage covers accidents only.
 Accidents could include being hit by a vehicle, poisoning, or the ingestion of foreign objects, to name just a few examples.

 - Accident and Illness – This type of coverage includes most accidents and illnesses, except for pre-existing conditions and before the end of waiting periods.
 Accident and illness coverage is the most popular option as it protects pet owners from the majority of unexpected medical expenses.

 To pick the best option for you and your bigger dog, you need to consider what type of plan you need alongside your budget.
 Many companies offer all three coverage options, although not all provide an additional wellness plan.
 Some companies also offer different levels of coverage within each coverage category, for example, gold, silver, and bronze.
 So be sure to read through all of your options and the fine print before you sign.

 Deductibles & Claim Payouts